How to assist depressed loved ones

 Of course, it is completely understandable to think feel and react in this way.
 When someone we care about is depressed, we are mobilized to try to change their situation, but does this kind of interaction assist a depressed loved one?
 And what is the impact of this kind of response on us, when we behave in this manner?
 Finally, is this the optimal way to assist, or is there perhaps a more effective manner of assisting our loved ones through a deep sadness in their lives.

 To answer these questions, we must first have a look at depression itself.
-Clinically speaking there are different clinical patterns that we have observed that result in depression, for the purposes of this article, I will not go into detail regarding the clinical picture, however, what is important to note is that typically when an individual is depressed, there is a feeling of hopelessness coupled with the low mood.
+Clinically speaking, as a Pretoria psychologist, there are different clinical patterns that we have observed that result in depression, for the purposes of this article, I will not go into detail regarding the clinical picture, however, what is important to note is that typically when an individual is depressed, there is a feeling of hopelessness coupled with the low mood.
 In a sense, there is a feeling of “what is the point”.

 As a result of this hopelessness, depressed individuals go into an emotional black hole, they tend to want nothing to do with the world.
 This feeling is not an aggressive one, but rather a sense of “what’s the point”.
 Speaking about their situation and feelings appears to be pointless, and it feels to them as though nothing can actually change, resulting in wanting to be left alone.
 This “black hole”, often leaves the individuals feeling small and pathetic as if there is something wrong with them, as if something is lacking in their ability or functioning that makes them less than other people in the world who are not in this emotional state.
 Of course, this just makes the depression even worse.
 In this sense the diagnosis of depression (if handled ineffectively) very often gives the depressed person license to just lie down and confirms that there is in fact something wrong with them that cannot be changed.
 Furthermore, the diagnosis often acts as a barrier to others, pushing people away, as the diagnosis represents something going on that is different to the rest of society.